aboe026/gwent-oss/README.md

 A list of things to be done in the future:

-- add ability to resolve neutrals on gameDeck (undrawn, hand, discard, redraws (from/to))
+- add ability to target resolution of neutrals on each type of DeckUnit gameDeck (undrawn, hand, discard, redraws (from/to))
-- Change "ready" mutation to "readyGame"
+- Change "ready" mutation to "readyGame"?
 - Remove @map directive for ID types?
 - Figure out why mutation resolvers don't show typescript error when returning Db object instead of resolved object
 - have Graphql context be typed: https://the-guild.dev/graphql/codegen/plugins/typescript/typescript-resolvers#contexttype